 In these circumstances, a solvency ratio of 145% / 150% seems to be a minimum, in our opinion.
-We will therefore present in our valuation a sensitivity test on the evolution of this key parameter at the end of the management plan horizon, with a solvency ratio reduction hypothesis of 150%, as per the assumption considered by the Minority Shareholder.
+We will therefore present in our valuation a sensitivity test on the evolution of this key parameter at the end of the management plan horizon, with a solvency ratio reduction hypothesis of 150%.